NathanWalker/angular-seed-advanced/README.md

   * If you see `unknown option --allow-unrelated-histories` either upgrade git to 2.9+ or use `npm run git.merge.legacy.preview`
 2. `npm run git.merge` - This will actually do the merge
   * If you see `unknown option --allow-unrelated-histories` either upgrade git to 2.9+ or use `npm run git.merge.legacy`
-3. Handle any conflicts to get latest upstream into your application.
+3. Handle any conflicts to get latest upstream into your app.
 4. Continue building your app.

 You can read more about [syncing a fork here](https://help.github.com/articles/syncing-a-fork/).